darasus/ai-blog/content/who-can-mediate.md

   you’re applying to a mediation program that has program-specific requirements, you might be required to sign a waiver to be exempt from paying the program’s fee.
+intro: >-
+  Mediation is a great way to resolve your legal dispute, but it’s not right for everyone.
+If you’re eligible to mediate, that might depend on the type of case you have and who you are.
+For example, there may be other requirements that you meet to qualify as an eligible candidate.

+  Mediation eligibility can differ depending on whether the dispute resolution program requires participants to be from a certain income level or has other prerequisites such as being a homeowner or having a specific legal status.
+You should also keep in mind that some programs may require mediation only when parties can’t agree on a settlement and not necessarily as an initial step in their process for resolving disputes.
+Read on for more information about who can mediate and what factors may impact your ability to participate in this alternative dispute resolution process.
 ---

 ## What Can You Mediate?